 The Jhalak Art Residency

-The Jhalak Art Residency will continue to reach out to artists of colour in Britain to commission unique works in a range of styles and media.
+The annual Jhalak Art Residency will continue to reach out to artists of colour in Britain to commission unique works in a range of styles and media.

 We invite interested artists and potential sponsors to contact us.